kukuu/AGILITY/technopedia-2.md

  three artifacts: the product increment, product backlog, and sprint backlog.

-## Principles of Lean Software Development
+## Principles of Lean Software Development / High Performing Engineering team

+The Leader:

+1. Drives goal execution and are a catalyst for team performance

+2. Sets the bar for performance

+3. Sets the tone

+4. Communicate goals

+The team:

+1. Everybody is working toward the same goals.

+2. People have solid and deep trust in each other and in the team's purpose - they feel free to express feelings and ideas

-1. Eliminate Waste.
+3. Eliminate Waste.

-2. Build Quality In
+4. Build Quality In

-3. Create Knowledge
+5. Create Knowledge

+6. A quick turn around

+7. Minimum or no down time

-4. Defer Commitment
+8. Defer Commitment

+9. Accountable for end to end delivery of the products and services.
+Holding each one responsible.

-5. Deliver Fast
+10. Deliver Fast

-6. Respect People
+11. Mutual Respect from team members

-7. Optimize the Whole
+12. Optimize the Whole

+13. A good ROI

+14. Meeting deadlines, and hiting targets from planning

+15. Achieving definition of done,(DoD) over SPRINT period.
+From requirement gathering to production.

+16. Managing low fault levels.
+Less or minimum  return rates/complaints/bugs from users

 ## CODE REVIEW